yhpong/Time-Series-Segmentation-in-VBA-and-Excel/README.md

 Output segment
 ```

 Another twist that can be added to the mix is that in some cases, we prefer to merge segments that have slopes in the same direction, over merging slopes with opposite signs.
-This is because a change in sign of slopes indicates turning point, which is often of particular interest.
+This is because a change in sign of slopes indicates a turning point, which is often of particular interest.
 So we may add a penalty cost to discourage merging segments with opposite slopes.

 To test the code, I ran it on the log level of Hang Seng Index as mentioned above.
 The whole series has 1,993 data points.
 It's run with the code to approximate it usng 100, 50 and 25 segments, with and without the addition of sign penalty.
-One can see that although the original series contain almost 2,000 data points, using only 50 or even 25 segments (~97% compression rate) to approximate it already captures most of the essence of its trend.
-This is because the sampling points are not randomly selected, but systematically chosen to strategically capture linear-like segments.
+One can see that although the original series contains almost 2,000 data points, using only 50 or even 25 segments (~97% compression rate) to approximate it already captures most of its essence.
+This is because the sampling points are not randomly selected, but systematically chosen to strategically capture linear-like segments and turning points between segments.

 ![TestResults](Screenshots/results01.jpg)

 If the purpose of this appoximation is to perform futher operations like time series indexing and clustering, then more rigorous tests are needed to evalulate its performance.
 But for our purpose, we simply want to use it to tell a story  of what had happened in the past.
 So the quality that we look for is its aesthetics.
 If it looks good and tells the story we want to tell, it's plenty good.
 And if it's not, we can always tune the parameters until it fits our need.
 And making manual adjustments from here is also much more efficient than doing everything by hand.
-With a little excel skills, we could also easily translate the charts into tables like this, just an alternative way to tell the story, which is easier if you need to do some stats on it.
+With a little excel skills, we can also easily translate the charts into tables like this, just an alternative way to tell the story, which is easier if you need to do some stats on it.

 ![TestResults2](Screenshots/results02.jpg)